Hokkyokukou/smartbrain/README.md

 ### SmartBrain - Face Detection App 👁️✨

 > **Personal Description:**
 > _SmartBrain is a milestone project that brings together all the skills I acquired in my full-stack development journey.
-Through this app, I aimed to create a practical and interactive face detection solution, combining React for the front end, Node.js and Express.js for the back end, and PostgreSQL as the database.
+Through this app, I aimed to create a practical and interactive face detection solution, combining React for the front end, Node.js and Express.js for the back end (see [SmartBrain API](https://github.com/Hokkyokukou/smart-brain-api)), and PostgreSQL as the database.
 This project showcases a hands-on approach to programming with machine learning applications and serves as a potential foundation for implementing future features in AI and computer vision._

 ---